Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Effort-Maximizing Contracts as Scoring Rules

 First note that to maximize the expected score difference for the continuation game at any time~$t$, it is sufficient to consider a static scoring rule.
-This is because at any time $t'\in[t,\stoptime_{\contract}]$, we can allow the agent to pick any menu option from time $t$ to $\stoptime_{\contract}$.
+This is because at any time $t'\in[t,\stoptime_{\rewardMenu}]$, we can allow the agent to pick any menu option from time $t$ to $\stoptime_{\rewardMenu}$.
 This leads to a static scoring rule where the agent's expected utility at time $t$ for stopping effort immediately is not affected but the continuation utility weakly increases.
-Finally, by \cref{prop:static_moral_hazard}, the effort-maximizing static scoring rule that maximizes the expected score difference is the V-shaped scoring rule $\score$ with kink at prior~$\prior$. \end{proof}
+Finally, by \cref{prop:static_moral_hazard}, the effort-maximizing static scoring rule that maximizes the expected score difference is the V-shaped scoring rule $\score$ with a kink at prior~$\prior$.
+Since the optimal scoring rule remains the same for all continuation games in stationary environments, this scoring rule implements the optimal dynamic efforts. \end{proof}